What's the craic?

 🧳 What to Pack For September in Ireland

-That can mean blue skies turning to rain and then returning to sunshine, all in the space of an hour or less.
+That can mean blue skies turning to cloud and then back to sunshine; often all in the space of an hour or less.

 Packing List For September in Ireland

 - 2 Pairs of lightweight long synthetic pants such as nylon & polyester They dry quick and are way more breathable than cotton.